Orbis-Cascade-Alliance/systems-librarianship/_pages/lesson1-internet.md

 In IPv4, some address ranges are reserved for **private** use and others for **public** use.

-Computers within a local network use private IP addresses to communicate with each other.
+Computers within a local network, like a home or a university campus, use private IP addresses to communicate with each other.
 These addresses begin with 10, 172.16 through 172.31, or 192.168.
 If a vendor asks for your IP address to whitelist a service, numbers in these ranges won't be useful to them.
 The machine at 192.168.1.1 on their network will be different from the machine with the same address on your home or organization's network.

 To communicate over the internet, your ISP assigns your computer a public IP address, which is globally unique.
 You can check your public IP address simply by Googling "what is my IP address."
 There are ways to change the IP address that servers receive and respond to, including proxies and VPNs.
 These topics will be covered in the next lesson, [Security Basics]({{ "/security" | absolute_url }}).